bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^34^ Mary said to the angel, “How can this be, seeing I am a virgin?”

 ^35^ The angel answered her, “The Holy Spirit will come on you, and the power of the Most High will overshadow you.
-Therefore also the holy one who is born from you will be called the Son of God. ^36^ Behold, Elizabeth your relative also has conceived a son in her old age; and this is the sixth month with her who was called barren. ^37^ For nothing spoken by God is impossible.”^^
+Therefore also the holy one who is born from you will be called the Son of God. ^36^ Behold, Elizabeth your relative also has conceived a son in her old age; and this is the sixth month with her who was called barren. ^37^ For nothing spoken by God is impossible.”^a^
-^[1:37 or, “For everything spoken by God is possible.”]
+^a^[**1:37** or, “For everything spoken by God is possible.”]

 ^38^ Mary said, “Behold, the servant of the Lord; let it be done to me according to your word.”